Sterling: Cars 3's Ambiguous Businessman

 Who is Sterling?

-Sterling is a key character in Cars 3 (2017): an elegant, billionaire business coupe who made his fortune by becoming the "king of mudflaps" on the East Coast.
-Beneath his affable demeanor and gentlemanly composure lies a formidable businessman for whom every investment must generate a return.
+Sterling is a key character in Cars 3 (2017): an elegant, billionaire business coupe who made his fortune as the "mudflap king" of the East Coast.
+Beneath his affable exterior and gentlemanly composure lies a formidable businessman for whom every investment must generate a return.

 The acquisition of Rust-eze and the Racing Center

-When Rusty and Dusty, the historical co-founders of Rust-eze, decide to sell, Sterling is the one who buys Flash McQueen's sponsor.
-He transforms the team into a state-of-the-art center, the Rust-eze Racing Center, equipped with simulators and advanced technology — the playground where Flash will meet his trainer, Cruz Ramirez.
+When Rusty and Dusty, the historic co-founders of Rust-eze, decide to sell, it is Sterling who buys Flash McQueen's sponsor.
+He transforms the team into a state-of-the-art center, the Rust-eze Racing Center, equipped with simulators and cutting-edge technology—the playground where Flash will meet his trainer, Cruz Ramirez.

 Flash's new sponsor… and his real plan

 Having become Flash McQueen's sponsor, Sterling displays a benevolent smile but no longer believes in the champion's future on the track.
-Faced with the dominance of Next-Gen racers like Jackson Storm, he prefers to transform Flash into a brand — merchandise and image — rather than let him risk another defeat.
+Faced with the dominance of Next-Gens like Jackson Storm, he prefers to turn Flash into a brand—merchandise and image—rather than let him risk another defeat.
 His ambition: to have Cruz Ramirez race in his place.

 The businessman in diecast